YIZHE12/DataScienceMakeEasy/deep learning/README.md

 #### GoogleNet/Inception(2014)
 <img src = images/Incep.png height = 200>
 It used batch normalization, RMSprop and most importantly Mlpconv (1x1 filter added in the middle), which serves as a non-linear filter.
+No FC layers.

 Over the years, it has been developed for multiple version: http://www.programmersought.com/article/7609143938/